Errors and Warnings¶

 ¶

-A typical workaround is to rewrite the construct into a simpler and more common alternative language construct.
+A typical workaround is to rewrite the construct into a more common alternative language construct.

-Alternatively, check if the construct is supported by other tools, and if so please consider submitting a github pull request against the Verilator sources to implement the missing unsupported feature.
+Alternatively, check if other tools support the construct, and if so, please consider submitting a github pull request against the Verilator sources to implement the missing unsupported feature.

 This error may be ignored with